-There is also useful advice for living with BRVO as well as information about local support groups for people with vision problems.
+There is also useful advice for living with CRVO as well as information about local support groups for people with vision problems.
 Within the back of your eye, there is a network of tightly woven cells and blood vessels that form a barrier to control substances entering or leaving your retina.
 The retina is where all of the images you see are recorded - it acts like the film in a camera.

-BRVO is a condition where one or more branches of the blood vessels (veins) that transport blood away from the retina may be blocked.
-Fluid may then leak through these vessels, causing swelling.
+CRVO is a condition where the central blood vessel (vein) that transports blood away from the retina may be blocked.
+This causes fluid and blood to leak through the veins of the retina, causing swelling.
 The macula is the part of the retina responsible for central and fine vision.
 When the macula swells with fluid, central vision becomes blurry.

-The diagram below shows which areas of the eye are affected by BRVO.
+The diagram below shows which areas of the eye are affected by CRVO.

-What causes BRVO?
+What causes CRVO?